English Branches - Overview

 Lowdham is a small village on the edge of the Trent valley, about 11.5 kilometres in a straight line from the centre of Nottingham.
 In 1801 the population of the village was 553.
 Probably, it had not changed much over the previous hundred years.
 The parish also includes the villages of Gunthorpe and Caythorpe.

-William and Elizabeth Fairholm represent the start of the first hereditary use of the surnames which we have found: their son John Fairhome who married Sarah, followed by John and Sarah's children: Sarah Fareholme and George Farehome.
+William and Elizabeth Fairholm represent the start of the first hereditary use of the surnames which I have found in England: their son John Fairhome who married Sarah, followed by John and Sarah's children: Sarah Fareholme and George Farehome.
 We suspect that John and Sarah Fairhome had four more children, but with the recorded surname of Fairin including a son, William.
 If they did then they could be the ancestors of all the English Fairholm and Fairholme branches.
 Further research may resolve this.

 Shelford - late 1700s & early 1800s